ThuraAung1601/faster-kan/README.md

 # FasterKAN = FastKAN + RSWAF bases functions and benchmarking with other KANs

 This repository contains a very fast implementation of Kolmogorov-Arnold Network (KAN).
 As of 5/17/2024 is the fastest implementation according to my knowledge and benchmarks.
+As of 5/25/2024 2nd/3rd fastest with ChebyKAN faster and rbf-kan faster in forward based on [#issue 6](https://github.com/AthanasiosDelis/faster-kan/issues/7).
+I will test with my newest version towards the end of the 1st week of June.

 In the latest edition user can choose if the grid is a learnable parameter.
 (Still experimental functionality as of 5/17/2024)